-The Cosigner is that teacher that echoes everything the admin says in the meeting.
-Normally your cosigner isn’t the longest- or shortest-tenured teacher either.
+The Devotee is that teacher that echoes everything the admin says in the meeting.
+Normally your devotee isn’t the longest- or shortest-tenured teacher either.
 It’s that teacher who is right in the middle, with five to seven years in the building, probably hoping for one of the APs to leave so they can slide into the vacant position.

 11. The Control Freak

 Do not get in the way of this teacher.
 It will not end well for you.
 The Control Freak likes things done a certain way.
 They love to volunteer at staff meetings for committees and organize special events.
 You might even think they want you to help out and be involved, but don’t be fooled.
 Just do what The Control Freak says, and there won’t be any problems.

 The Disruptor is the class clown of faculty meetings.
 Cracking jokes to the whole group or just those nearby, this teacher is loved or hated, depending on whom you ask.
 The Timely Teacher hates that The Disruptor can cause meetings to go long.
 The Worn-out Teacher often needs to sit next to The Disruptor just to make it through the meeting.
 I know, because I often am The Disruptor!